misc-hosting/mtntbk/docs/muay-khao/01-clinch.md

 Dominant clinchers will push, drag, hang onto, and otherwise unbalance their opponent.
 Recognizing these dominant positions allows the Muay Khao to rest in relative safety, while the opponent expands significant energy trying to "muscle out" of the position.
-At the extreme, a fading fighter can use the clinch to play for locked positions, stalling the game until a referee's break.
+At the extreme, a fading fighter uses the clinch to play for locked positions, stalling the game until a referee's break.

 Safety in the clinch comes also from controlling the opponents neck and arm positions, as well